ITfoxtec/FoxIDs/docs/oidc.md

 ## Down-party

-FoxIDs [down-party OpenID Connect](down-party-oidc.md).
+Configure your application as a [down-party OpenID Connect](down-party-oidc.md).

 Besides receiving an ID token the client can request an access token for multiple APIs defined as [down-party OAuth 2.0 resources](down-party-oauth-2.0.md#oauth-20-resource).
 An OAuth 2.0 resource can optionally be defined in a down-party OpenID Connect or a down-party OAuth 2.0.